FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 static production build like this:

 ```
-$ cd wp-compat-v4
+$ cd compat-js
 $ npm install
 $ npm run build
 ```

-This will create `wp-compat-v4/build/compat.js`, which the plugin looks for and enqueues automatically when it detects that it's running under WordPress 4.
+This will create `compat-js/build/compat.js`, which the plugin looks for and enqueues automatically when it detects that it's running under WordPress 4.

 ## 9. OPTIONAL: If you have an older version of Docker or one that doesn't support host.docker.internal